ctm/mb2-doc/src/demo.md

 to choose more than 2 players and [games](./games.md) (technically [structures](./structures.md)) other than No Limit Hold'em.

+Wen you click `Demo`, you'll be logged into a demo [account](./accounts.md) and be paced in the [lobby](./lobby.md).

-Using the demo, you'll start in the [lobby](./lobby.md), with a demo [account](./accounts.md).
-Demo accounts are able to chat with non-demo accounts in the lobby, but are not allowed to join events that require a buy-in (the events that don't require buy-ins are demo events and testing events).
-So, after you've played with the demo a little, you may want to create a user account.
+Demo accounts are able to chat with non-demo accounts, but are not allowed to join events that require a buy-in (the events that don't require buy-ins are demo events and testing events).
+So, after you've played with the demo, you may want to create a user account.